-Q How do I apply for a room at the new care facility?
+Q How do I apply for a room at Whistle Bend Place?

 A Care services at the new Continuing Care facility in Whistle Bend will be accessed the same way and with the same requirements as for Macaulay Lodge, Copper Ridge Place and Thomson Centre.
 An assessment is completed, and if the individual's needs are appropriate for placement, the best setting is identified by matching the individual's needs with the program.
-Unfortunately at this time because of the current demand for facility beds, the person's name is usually added to the wait list.
+If no room is immediately available, the person's name is usually added to the wait list.
 As rooms become available, they are offered to individuals on the wait list according to who is at greatest risk.

 If you have questions about the placement process for Continuing Care facilities, please to contact an Admissions/Assessment Coordinator at 867-667-8961 or 867-456-6806.

-Q How much will it cost to live in the new facility at Whistle Bend?
+Q How much will it cost to liveat Whistle Bend Place?

-A The intent is that the cost of living at the facility in Whistle Bend will be the same as at the other Continuing Care facilities.
+ATthe cost of living at Whistle Bend Place will be the same as at the other Continuing Care facilities.
 Currently the daily fee for Yukoners is $35.
 This cost may change in the future.

 Q I have heard there will be a coffee shop at the new facility.
 Will this be leased space for use by a private vendor?